espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-1/index.md

 > As an alternative, you can use the VS Code extension for ESP-IDF or you can use the Command-Line-Interface (CLI) directly, however, this workshop is based on the Espressif-IDE and all the assignments will follow the steps using this IDE.

-### Installing the ESP-IDE
+### Install the Espressif-IDE

 This assignment will be done by the following tutorial: [Getting Started with IDEs Workshop](../../espressif-ide/).

 You will need to:

 - Install all the necessary drivers for Windows
-- Install the Espressif IDE
+- Install the Espressif-IDE
 - Install ESP-IDF
 - Create the first project
 - Build